 Below are Short Courses we are currently offering and / or a list of several of the interesting topics that have been covered in the past.

 Check back frequently as new courses can be added at any time…

 Coming in 2018-2019:

-Integrating Couples Therapy and Sex therapy with Deborah Fox, LICSW
+Building Intimacy – Connecting Couples Sexually and Emotionally with Deborah Fox, LICSW

-Group Psychotherapy with Rob Williams, MBA, LICSW, CGP
+To Group or Not To Group: Assessment and Preparation of Potential Group Members with Rob Williams, MBA, LICSW, CGP